Introduction to Mule 4: Execution Engine Threads and Concurrency

 maxConcurrency attribute to set the number of simultaneous invocations that component can receive an any given time.

-Based on the processing type of a component, Mule executes that component on a thread pool that is specifically tuned for that kind of work.
-These thread pools are managed by Mule and shared across all apps in the same Mule instance.
-When started, Mule introspects the available resources (such as memory and CPU cores) in the system to tune thread pools automatically for the environment where it is running.
-The default configuration was established through performance testing, which found optimal values for most scenarios.
+Starting in Mule 4.3, Mule contains one unique thread pool, called the UBER pool.
+This thread pool is managed by Mule and shared across all apps in the same Mule instance.
+At startup, Mule introspects the available resources (such as memory and CPU cores) in the system and tunes automatically for the environment where Mule is running.
+This algorithm was established through performance testing and found optimal values for most scenarios.

 Mule Event processors indicate to Mule whether they are CPU intensive, CPU light, or IO intensive operations.
 These workload types help Mule tune for different workloads, so you don’t need to manage thread pools manually to achieve optimum performance.
 Instead, Mule introspects the available resources (such as memory and CPU cores) in the system to tune thread pools automatically.